Geooh/Geooh/README.md

 - 👋 Nice to meet you, I’m @Geooh!
 - 👀 I’m interested in front-end web development
-- 🌱 I’m currently learning Java, HTML/CSS, Javascript, and other front-end frameworks at City College of San Francisco
+- 🌱 I’m currently learning Java, HTML/CSS, Javascript, and other front-end frameworks such as React at City College of San Francisco
 - 📫 Reach out to me at Geowong1991@yahoo.com

 <!---